Boilers are vital vessels with multiple industrial and household applications. Their primary function is to generate steam.

 Its Construction and Operation

-Feedwater pumps can be many kilowatts in capacity, with the electric motor generally isolated from the pump body by some type of mechanical linkage.
+Feedwater pumps can be many kilowatts in capacity, with the electric motor generally isolated from the pump body by some mechanical linkage.
 Large industrial condensate pumps might potentially be used as feedwater pumps.
-In any instance, the pump must create enough pressure to overpower the steam pressure generated by the boiler in order to drive water into the boiler.
+In any instance, the pump must create enough pressure to overpower the steam pressure generated by the boiler to drive water into the boiler.

 Furthermore, they typically use a centrifugal pump to do this.
 Another typical type of feedwater pump works continuously and has a minimum flow mechanism to prevent the pump from over-pressurizing on low flows.
 Typically, the minimal flow returns to the tank or deaerator.